windofthesky/presto/presto-docs/src/main/sphinx/admin/properties.rst

     Be aware that this is an experimental feature and should be used with care.

-    Currently, all queries with aggregations will slow down after enabling spilling.
-It is recommended to use the spill session property to selectively turn on spilling only for queries that would run out of memory otherwise.

     This config property can be overridden by the ``spill_enabled`` session property.